-- 10.1 Emberton has a strong sense of community offering a range of facilities and services to residents. - 10.2 Emberton no longer has a regular bus service running through the village.
-MK Connect, an on demand public transport network was introduced in 2021 and runs along the A509, past the village, but only operates within the Milton Keynes area. - 10.3 The Bell and Bear public house on the High Street closed in 2019.
+- 10.1 Emberton has a strong sense of community offering a range of facilities and services to residents. - 10.2 Emberton has a regular bus service running through the village, which has recently been reinstated, but longer-term funding for this is not guaranteed.
+MK Connect, an on demand public transport network was introduced in 2021, but only operates within the Milton Keynes area. - 10.3 The Bell and Bear public house on the High Street closed in 2019.
 This is the last remaining dedicated public house in the village although there is a bar in the Pavilion, this is not open on a daily basis.
 The Pub has been purchased by a group of local residents and following extensive refurbishment reopened in December 2021.
-This is a great asset for the village and is at the heart of our community.
+This is a great asset for the village and is at the heart of our community. - 10.4 The location of the identified community facilities can be seen in the map below, Figure 13, and are listed in Policy CF1.